DemonChicken1111/NodDash/README.md

  If you are on linux you can download python and pip via your package manger in the terminal

  There is no storage requirements however if you are going to be running this for an extended period of time I would consider having a good amount of free storage..
-You can also edit Cleanup.py and how often it runs if you need.
+You can also edit `Cleanup.py` and how often it runs in `main.py` if you need.

  ### Clone or Download the repository